RossSihovsk/FinalProject/readme.md

 Selection committee.
-The project used all mentioned skills.
+The project based on maven technology.
 It includes internationalization, logging and registration with different levels of security access, stylization, interactivity, custom 403-Error page.
 There are two variations of access.
 Administrator - create